-Graduates of an environmental engineering programme can find jobs in industries like: chemical industry, waste treatment, fuel production, energy, manufacturing or government departments and professional organisations.
-They can choose from the following career options: environmental engineer, air quality specialist, environmental scientist, environmental researcher, engineering technician, environmental sales engineer.Read more
+Environmental Engineering careerss include working in the chemical industry, waste treatment, fuel production, energy, manufacturing or government departments and professional organisations.
+They can work as: environmental engineer, air quality specialist, environmental scientist, environmental researcher, engineering technician, environmental sales engineer.Read more